 High blood pressure can be an indication of future health problems, including heart attack or stroke.
 The longer your blood pressure is elevated, and the higher it is, the higher your risk is for major health problems or even death.

 How to manage your blood pressure

 It’s essential to take steps to improve your blood pressure – both for your health and to lower your life insurance premiums.

 Speak to your doctor about a healthy exercise and diet plan, and take all of your prescribed medications.
-For those with high blood pressure, the American Heart Association advises limiting your sodium intake to 1,500 mg per day.
-(To give you some context, the average American consumes more than 3,400 mg per day.)
+For those with high blood pressure, the Heart and Stroke Foundation of Canada advises limiting your sodium intake to less than 2,000 mg per day.
+(To give you some context, the average Canadian consumes more than 3,400 mg per day.)

 - White bread

 - Deli meats – e.g. turkey, salami and ham

 - Fast food – e.g. burgers, hot dogs and chicken nuggets